 - Doug Ferris, Gerald Larn, Peter Harman and John Grant remain at Shepperton working on films like “Dance of the Vampires” (image)

 1968.
-At Pinewood studios Cliff Culley and Roy Field were responsibles for the matte paintings on “Chity Chity Bang Bang”
+At Pinewood studios, Cliff Culley and Roy Field were responsible for the matte paintings on “Chitty Chitty Bang Bang”

 1969.
 “Anne of the Thousand Days”.Shepperton matte department with Doug Ferris, Gerald Larn and Bryan Evans painting and John Grant and Peter Harman as matte photography.
 Gerald Larn painted the night view of the Tower of London matte.

 1969 .
-Ray Caple was responsible for mattes at “The battle of Britain”.
-Martin Body assisted Caple as matte camera.
+Ray Caple was responsible for mattes at “The Battle of Britain”.
+Martin Body assisted Caple as a matte camera.